-Sometimes home remedies for migraines in children are all you need to
+Sometimes home remedies for migraines in children are all you need to use.

-It is important for you, as a parent, to decide on treatment, how to deal with your child’s migraines, and how to help them deal with the attacks the best ways they can.
+It's important for you, as a parent, to decide on treatment, how to deal with your child’s migraines, and how to help them deal with the attacks the best ways they can.

 All medications differ in dosage.
 It is crucial that you follow the dosage recommendation on the bottle.

 Even better talk to the pharmacists or chemist before you purchase the product.
 They are a wealth of information, so use them.
 You can also call your doctor’s office, or surgery, to get more information and dosage instructions if your child is say underweight weight for his or her age or has other medical conditions.

 If your child is under the age of 5, they may benefit from taking an over the counter (OTC) medicine and to spend one to three hours sleeping off the pain.
 A child older than 5 years old may need a more "aggressive" treatment to find efficient pain relief.

 In Migraine for Dummies they have a warning not to give a child